johnbillion/extended-cpts/README.md

 ), array(

-	# Specify the base label names:
+	# Override the base names used for labels:
 	'singular' => 'Story',
 	'plural'   => 'Stories',
 	'slug'     => 'stories'